-In genomic privacy, it is necessary to consider the basic premise of sharing any type of information: There is always an amount of sensitive information leakage in every released dataset19.
+In genomic privacy, it is necessary to consider the basic premise of sharing any type of information: there is always an amount of sensitive information leakage in every released dataset.
 It is therefore essential for the genomic data sharing and publishing mechanisms to incorporate statistical quantification methods to objectively quantify risk estimates before the datasets are released.
-The quantification methodology and the analysis frameworks presented here and in future studies can be used for analysis of the information leakage where the correlative relations between datasets can be exploited for performing linking attacks (Supplementary Note, Supplementary Fig. 10).
+The quantification methodology and the analysis frameworkt presented here and made.
+And the analysis of the information leakage when the correlative relations between datasets can be exploited for performing linking attacks (Supplementary Note, Supplementary Fig. 10).

 In the context of linking attacks, an individual's existence in two seemingly independent databases (e.g., phenotype and the genotype) can cause a privacy concern when an attacker statistically links the databases using the a priori information about correlation of different entries in the phenotype and genotype databases.
-The methods that we proposed can be integrated directly into the existing risk assessment and risk management strategies.
-One such approach is k-anonymization and its extensions^{20-22}.
+The methods that we propose can be integrated directly into the existing risk assessment and risk management strategies.
+One such approach is k-anonymization and its extensions20-22.
 This technique performs anonymization of the datasets by ensuring that no combination of the features (e.g., predicted genotypes) can be used to pinpoint an individual to less than k individuals.
-This is done by censoring entries in the dataset or noise addition into the dataset.
+This is done by censoring the entries or by noise addition into the dataset.
 The estimates of genotype predictability and ICI leakages can be used to select which entries in the phenotype dataset should be anonymized so as to achieve anonymity.
 This maximizes the utility of the anonymized dataset by focusing only on the data points that leak the most characterizing information.
-In addition, as the anonymization process can focus only on the sources of highest leakage, this cuts down compute requirements23 and increase efficiency of anonymization.
-Another approach is to serve phenotypic data from a statistical database.
-In this context, differential privacy has been proposed as an optimal way for privacy aware data serving24.
-In a differentially private database, release mechanisms are used to guery the database and share statistics of the underlying data.
-The individual records in the database are not shared.
-To ensure the privacy of the database, the release mechanisms keep track of the leakage in the past queries and limit access to the database.
-For phenotype databases, the ICI leakage can be incorporated into the release mechanisms so that the total leakage can be tracked.
-It is also worth noting that anonymized data publishing and serving mechanisms may substantially decrease the biological utility of the data25.
-Thus, it is necessary to integrate the measures of biological utility of the anonymized datasets as another quantity in addition to predictability and ICI leakage in risk assessment.
+In addition, as the anonymization process can focus only on the sources of highest leakage, this cuts down compute requirements and increase efficiency of anonymization.
+Another approach is to serve phenotypic data